Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/5 - Functional Animation.md

 **Animation using the DOM/virtual DOM:**

-- ✅ Great for UI/UX animation
+- :white_check_mark: Great for UI/UX animation
-- ✅ Great for SVG (resolution independent)
+- :white_check_mark: Great for SVG (resolution independent)
-- ✅ Easier to debug
+- :white_check_mark: Easier to debug
-- 🚫 Tanks with a lot of objects
+- :no_entry_sign: Tanks with a lot of objects
-- 🚫 You must take care about the way you animate
+- :no_entry_sign: You must take care about the way you animate

 **Animation using canvas:**

-- ✅ Dance, pixels, dance!
+- :white_check_mark: Dance, pixels, dance!
-- ✅ Great for really impressive 3D animation or immersive stuff
+- :white_check_mark: Great for really impressive 3D animation or immersive stuff
-- ✅ Movement of tons of objects
+- :white_check_mark: Movement of tons of objects
-- 🚫 Harder to make accessible
+- :no_entry_sign: Harder to make accessible
-- 🚫 Not resolution independent **out of the box**
+- :no_entry_sign: Not resolution independent **out of the box**
-- 🚫 Breaks to nothing
+- :no_entry_sign: Breaks to nothing

 **Use SVG for your animations:**